hdilab/library-chatbot/data/nlu.md

 - quantitative research
 - how can I get quantitative research articles?
 - don't know how to get quantitative research article
+- i am looking for quantitative research articles
+- /quantitative_research_article

+## intent:research_article
 - i am looking for research articles
-- i am looking for quantitative research articles
 - how do i find a research article?
 - How do I find a research article?
 - How do I find a journal